-- 1. High visibility policing was conducted mostly by myself I requested response patrols to pay passing attention and obtain names/addresses of loitering youths.
+- High visibility policing was conducted mostly by myself.
+I requested response patrols to pay passing attention and obtain names/addresses of loitering youths.
 Likewise if they were deployed to a specific incident.
-I did however take ownership of the problem with the assistance of the community and did so to avoid a constant drain on response patrols. - 2.
-I then conducted home visits to youths/parents, to highlight the problem, inform them of the Harassment Act and remind them of their tenancy agreements.
-A letter reiterating these points followed up each visit. - 3.
-I passed this information onto the housing manager who also sent letters to offenders' parents, again outlining the terms of tenancy agreements. - 4.
-I then set about identifying witnesses/victims, either by word of mouth or by interrogating incident Iogs.
+I did however take ownership of the problem with the assistance of the community and did so to avoid a constant drain on response patrols. - I then conducted home visits to youths/parents, to highlight the problem, enlist their support, inform them of the Harassment Act and remind them of their tenancy agreements.
+A letter reiterating these points followed up each visit.

+- I passed this information onto the housing manager who also sent letters to offenders' parents, again outlining the terms of tenancy agreements. - Preston Borough Council employed professional witnesses to assist in gathering evidence, but this was minimal, as finances were not available. - I then set about identifying witnesses/victims, either by word of mouth or by interrogating incident logs.
 I encouraged them to provide statements to enable offenders to be arrested.

-The latter proved very difficult as there appeared to be an unofficial "anti grassing policy" which had been adopted by some of the residents on the estate.
-The rest were just highly intimidated and fearful of repercussions.
+The latter proved very difficult, as the residents were just highly intimidated and fearful of repercussions.
 It therefore proved a challenge to encourage people to supply statements and attend court.
 I was successful because I had gained residents' trust and proved that I was willing to try to improve the situation.
 Their perception of suffering repercussions was far greater than actual reality.
 This was later proved following arrests.
-If victims/witnesses made a stance against the youths, they invariably backed off
+If victims/witnesses made a stance against the youths, they invariably backed off.